 A prominent fixture of the city, Mandarin Oriental Hong Kong has been the favorite for visiting delegates like Henry Kissinger and Margaret Thatcher.
 Located in Central District near the shoreline, this legendary hotel has been recently renovated to incorporate enlarged rooms fitted with glass balconies.

-All 502 rooms are equipped with sophisticated amenities including Wi-Fi, iPod docking stations, touch-screen lighting, and temperature control.
+All 502 rooms are equipped with sophisticated amenities, including Wi-Fi, iPod docking stations, touch-screen lighting, and temperature control.
 The decor is refined and exudes opulence in every corner.
-Elegant wood wall panels, refurbished velvety fabrics and colorfully polished Asian ceramics grace each room at the Mandarin Oriental Hong Kong.
+Elegant wood wall panels, refurbished velvety fabrics, and colorfully polished Asian ceramics grace each room.

-When it comes to dining, there’s 10 different restaurants and bars to choose from at the Mandarin Oriental Hong Kong.
+When it comes to dining, there are ten different restaurants and bars to choose from here.
 The classic Cantonese delicacies of Man Wah are a good place to start (you are in Hong, after all!), but don’t miss a chance to sample the modern French cuisine of Pierre, a fine dining restaurant bearing, not one, but two Michelin stars.

 - Got a little more to spend on accommodation?
 With a bit bigger budget, most of Hong Kong opens up to you.
-Choose between either the epic harbour views Metropark Hotel Causeway Bay on Hong Kong Island or the central location and classic European flair of Shamrock Hotel in Tsim Sha Tsui in Kowloon.
+Choose between either the epic harbour views Metropark Hotel Causeway Bay on Hong Kong Island or the central location and classic European flair of Shamrock Hotel in the Tsim Sha Tsui area of Kowloon.

 - Ready to stay in one of the world’s best luxury hotels?
 Head for the skyscraping glitz and bustle of Central to stay at the ever-graceful Mandarin Oriental Hong Kong.